Turning the Buoys

 4. When the bow of the boat is close to the turning buoy, call ‘hold water,’ or some other call that the rowers are familiar with, and the rowers will do the following:

-5. When the bow side rowers have the boat around the buoy, usually in 4-8 strokes, call “on this one,” or some other call that the rowers are familiar with, the call the stroke side rowers back in.
-Practice the timing so that all six rowers can get the boat speed up quickly.
+5. When the bow side rowers have the boat around the buoy, usually in 4-8 strokes, call “on this one,” or some other call that the rowers are familiar with, to call the stroke side rowers back in.
+Practice the timing so that all six rowers row in perfect timing as they start rowing together to build speed back to race pace.

 • NOTE: the timing of the call is critical here.
 Call “on this one” as the bow side takes the catch.
 This will allow the stroke side time during the drive to prepare and they will be able to join in on the recovery part of the stroke.